apollographql/apollo-kotlin/CONTRIBUTING.md

 ## Workflow

-We love Github issues!
+We love GitHub issues!
 Before working on any new features, please open an issue so that we can agree on the direction, and hopefully avoid investing a lot of time on a feature that might need reworking.

 Small pull requests for things like typos, bugfixes, etc are always welcome.